 Tired of saying "I used to swim in college"

 Dear Tired of saying "I used to swim in college,"

 Getting fit really feels good!
 If you were a "once upon a time athlete," it's likely you remember that good feeling!
 And with the hectic pace we experience in this information-overload day and age, being fit, just to keep up, is a necessity.
 If you have been sedentary, have any risk factors for heart disease (which you do), and you are at least thirty-five, it is prudent to get a medical clearance before starting an exercise program.
 A physical examination should include an assessment of your cardiovascular system, blood pressure, blood chemistry, muscles, and joints.

 Last, don't start off by doing too much.
 Begin slowly (ten to fifteen minutes) and work up to a healthier amount of time.
 The Centers for Disease Control and Prevention (CDC) and the American College of Sports Medicine recommend that every adult should get thirty minutes or more of moderate-intensity physical activity on most, and preferably all, days of the week.
 And, include both aerobic and weight training activities.
 While getting fit may be the key, working to stopping smoking may be the next best thing you could do for your health.
-Columbia offers a free tobacco cessation program for students through Medical Services.
-Additionally, Columbia students can also taking classes and/or signing up for the CU Move initiative.
-CU Move encourages members of the Columbia community to engage in active lives that include regular physical activity.
-The program provides participants with motivation and incentives to be active throughout the year.
+Talk to your health care provider about getting into a tobacco cessation program.
+You can also talk to your health care provider about developing a fitness plan.
+Perhaps you can find a running club or exercise class you enjoy to keep you motivated!